Right Here (The Go-Betweens song)

-"Right Here" is a song by the Australian alternative band The Go-Betweens that was released as the lead single from their fifth album Tallulah.
+"Right Here" is a song by the Australian alternative band the Go-Betweens that was released as the lead single from their fifth album Tallulah.
 It was released as a 7" and 12" vinyl single on the Beggars Banquet label in the United Kingdom on 23 February 1987, with "When People Are Dead" as the B-side.
 In Australia it was released by True Tone Records, also as a 7" and 12" single.
 It was also released In Germany by Rebel Rec. (who issued a number of releases by Beggars Banquet for the German market) and in the United States as a promotional single by Big Time Records.

 The song reached No. 82 on the UK Singles Charts but failed to chart elsewhere.

 Details

-"Right Here" is the first recording by The Go-Betweens that includes Amanda Brown.
+"Right Here" is the first recording by the Go-Betweens that includes Amanda Brown.

-In the liner notes for the band's compilation album, 1978-1990, McLennan writes that the song is about two friends of his, who worked in a funeral parlour and the constant exposure to the chemicals used in the preparation of the bodies turned them into addicts.
-Stating "I thought this would be a good subject to write about in a pop song."
-The song's title is derived from the chorus of Forster's song "You've Never Lived" (Spring Hill Fair 1984).
+In the liner notes for the band's compilation album 1978–1990, Grant McLennan writes that the song is about two friends of his who worked in a funeral parlour and the constant exposure to the chemicals used in the preparation of the bodies turned them into addicts, stating: "I thought this would be a good subject to write about in a pop song."
+The song's title is derived from the chorus of Forster's song "You've Never Lived" (Spring Hill Fair, 1984).

-Forster had a different interpretation of McLennan's lyrics, describing it as, "a declaration of love.
+Robert Forster had a different interpretation of McLennan's lyrics, describing it as "a declaration of love.
 Amanda had been won and he was proud."

 "Right Here", together with the second single, "Cut It Out", were both recorded with producer Craig Leon in London in late December 1986.
 Lindy Morrison said, "He was chosen to make this single accessible to the people, to get us to crawl out of our cult corner.
 No, of course it wasn't successful.
 It's never successful.
 I don't know why the record company bothers."

 The B-Sides were then recorded in the second week of January 1987, with producer Richard Preston.
-Steve Miller (The Moodists) and Simon Fisher Turner (aka The King of Luxembourg) contributing guitar and backing vocals to "When People Are Dead".
-The lyrics were contributed by an Irish fan of the band, Marion Stout.
-The songs were then mixed on 11 January and cut the next day.
+Steve Miller (the Moodists) and Simon Fisher Turner (aka The King of Luxembourg) contributing guitar and backing vocals to "When People Are Dead".
+The lyrics were written by an Irish writer, Marian Stout, who met Foster at a gig in London in 1986.
+The songs were then mixed on 11 January 1987 and cut the next day.

 A promotional video was made for the single, directed by Nick Small.
 The video prominently features McLennan and Brown.
 The cover for the single was from a painting by McLennan.